Federation¶

 Adopting an existing project¶

-add --adopt-existing.
+join command.
 Adoption requires --push:

 kata federation join --project fedlab \